 The scope of WATOC is reflected by the Triennial WATOC Congresses which have become a forum for presenting research from all areas of theoretical and computational chemistry, including both method development and applications.

-Attendance at these Congresses has grown from typically 200-600 in the early years to 850 at WATOC-2008 in Sydney and to more than 1300 at WATOC-2011 in Santiago de Compostela.
+Attendance at these Congresses has grown from typically 300-800 in the early years to more than 1500 at WATOC-2017 in Munich.

 The WATOC website was initiated on Jan 1, 1994 as the first Web service associated with any chemically oriented society, and has been maintained since then by Henry Rzepa from the Department of Chemistry, Imperial College London.